catearcher/GitCheatSheet/README.md

 - If you want to combine two commits into one
 - If you want to change the order of two or more commits

-## Pull a branch named "some-branch" that somebody else force-pushed, without any conflicts
+## Pull a branch named "some-branch" that somebody else force-pushed, without any conflicts.
 ```git
 git checkout some-branch
 git fetch